Solution · Fitness & Recreation

 What free-intro conversion rate should a studio target?

-A well-run boutique studio should convert 50–65% of free-intro visitors to a paid class pack or membership within seven days (Prefero internal data, 4,300+ businesses).
+A well-run boutique studio should convert 50–65% of free-intro visitors to a paid class pack or membership within seven days (Prefero internal data, 5,000+ local businesses).
 Below 40% is a signal that the conversion follow-up (timing, channel, or offer) needs adjustment.
 Sage tracks this rate by class type so you can see whether the gap is in the offer, the follow-up cadence, or a specific class format that is consistently underperforming on conversion.

 Does Sage track average length-of-membership?